ddxe/mock-nestjs/README.md

 };
 ```

-Then install nestjs and run the server:
+Install nestjs and run the server:

 ```bash
 $ npm install